andrewchristman/andrewchristman.github.io/_pages/contact.md

 ---
 (in progress)

-You can get in contact with me here:
+You can connect with me here:

 [LinkedIn](https://linkedin.com/in/andrew-christman)